Thomas is depicted as the youngest disciple.

 Jesus said, “Do not tell lies and do not do what you hate, for all things are plain in the sight of heaven.
 For nothing hidden will not become manifest, and nothing covered will remain without being uncovered.”

-We have in this scripture a questioning of what is proper, but Jesus does not answer specifically.
-He does not tell them how to adhere to proper behavior, whatever that may be, within fasting, praying, giving, and eating.
-He speaks about attitude and not so much concerning formalities—if the spirit reveals then be willing to change.
+This scripture questions what is proper, but Jesus does not answer specifically.
+He does not tell them how to adhere to appropriate behavior, whatever that may be, within fasting, praying, giving, and eating.
+He speaks about attitude and not so much about formalities.
+Choose the Right Way or the Narrow Path (Gate)—if the spirit reveals, then be willing to change.
 If you can’t change, sow seed for change.

-Jesus reminds us it is better to reveal what is hidden and not be defensive or suppressive.
+Jesus reminds us that the hidden nature is better revealed than being defensive or suppressive.
 Hiding puts pressure on any person.
 Hiding from your arrogance, stubbornness, and willfulness can create a pressure cooker within the soul.
 The Wayfarer should take note of this, for it is best to admit who you are before God.
 Be who you are!
-This will push the door open a crack and allow the spirit of God to enter and enhance.
-You do not have to tell anyone else but be honest before God.
+This admission opens the door and allows the spirit of God to enter and enhance.
+Be honest before God; you do not have to tell anyone else.
 “All things are plain in the sight of heaven.”

 (Th.
 7) Jesus said, “Blessed is the lion which becomes man when consumed by man; and cursed is the man whom the lion consumes, and the lion becomes man.”